apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

     alt="Embeddings Processing">
 </p>

-Once the embeddings are retrieved from the embeddings Vertex AI LLM, we will consolidate them again avoiding repetition of this step in case of downstream errors.
+Once the embeddings vectors are retrieved from the embeddings Vertex AI LLM, we will consolidate them again avoiding repetition of this step in case of downstream errors.

 #### Content Storage